 - 2 tablespoon fresh lemon juice, or more if needed

 - 3 tablespoons simple syrup (or to taste)

 - 1 ½ cups diced strawberries and think-skinned lemons (diced with their peels)

 - Ice cubes.

-- Place the raspberries in a blender and pulse to puree.
-Place a fine-mesh sieve over a medium-size pitcher and pour the puree into the sieve, straining to remove the seeds.
+- Place the raspberries in a blender and pulse to purée.
+Place a fine-mesh sieve over a medium-size pitcher and pour it into the sieve, straining to remove the seeds.

-- Add the wine, triple sec, orange juice, POM, lemon juice, simple syrup and fruit to the pitcher and mix together.
+- Add the wine, triple sec, orange juice, POM, lemon juice, simple syrup, and fruit to the pitcher and mix.
 Refrigerate for 4 to 6 hours.
 When ready to serve, add the ice, taste, and add more lemon juice or syrup, as necessary.

 This is a pretty amazing recipe, the dry pomegranate balanced against the other ingredients.